1/26/2023

 speaker

-Good, thanks, good.
-Maybe just to start off here on the asset side of the balance sheet, another very strong year for organic loan growth for you folks, no surprise there.
-I know that you mentioned some softening in the pipeline, given where rates are today.
-Just curious if you have any early thoughts on how you expect loan growth to shape up for 2023.
+Good.
+Thanks.
+Good.
+Maybe just to start off here on the asset side of the balance sheet, another very strong year for organic loan growth for you folks.
+No surprise there.
+I know you mentioned kind of some softening in the pipeline, given where rates are today.
+Just kind of curious if you have any early thoughts on how you expect the loan growth to shape up for 2023.

 speaker

-Really, no, I mean, our pipeline's okay.
+Really?
+No. I mean, our, our, Pipeline's okay.
 I've seen it stronger, but I'm aware of transactions that will be funding, but I'm also aware of transactions that will be paid off due to the sale of the assets.
 So I would not anticipate the kind of growth that we had in the fourth quarter and the first, but our guys are out busy.

 speaker